ndillyyy/Daily-Tracker/README.md

 A personal  daily productivity tool designed to help you plan your day, track tasks, and monitor your mindset for better focus and well-being.

 ## 🌟 Features to be implemented in the future
-- ✅ Add, edit, and delete daily tasks
+- ✅ Add, edit, and delete daily tasks - soon!
-- ⏱ Timer for focused work sessions
+- ⏱ Timer for focused work sessions - soon!
-- 📊 Mood tracking with daily summaries
+- 📊 Mood tracking with daily summaries - soon!
-- 📈 Analytics for personal growth trends
+- 📈 Analytics for personal growth trends- soon!
+- Journal your day

 ## 🛠 Tech Stack
 - HTML, CSS, JavaScript